Eaton-Corp/Lightning-Pro/README.md

 ## Start Developing

 Alright!
 Alright!
 Hold your horses noww!
-You make be excited to get coding, but you gotta set up some configs first.
+You must be excited to get coding, but you gotta set up some configs first.

 1. Before your able to successfully start ensure that you have the following dependencies installed on your computer.
 - Microsoft Access 32-bit
 - Microsoft Visual Studio 2022 (includes Nuget, C# and WPF)

-2. Please open the config located at \Local_Config and change the field to ensure the repository location matches what is your local machines path e.g `{path to repository} = C:\Users\e0637402\Repos` Note: This is the file path for the documenters PC your's will have a different path.
+2. Please open the config located at \Local_Config and change the field to ensure the repository location matches your local machines path e.g `{path to repository} = C:\Users\e0637402\Repos` Note: This is the file path for the documenters PC your's will have a different path.

 3. Make sure on boot of lightning Pro you select the config file which is stored in this repository under /Local_Config.